"Do you need to restructure

 There are serious consequences for breaches of these fair trading laws.
 These include a number of penalties such as injunctions to stop you from continuing to break the law, prosecution through the courts, financial penalties, and freezing of bank accounts.

 What can we do?

 Given the effect and reach of these laws, businesses need to be mindful of their application in their commercial environment to ensure they avoid serious penalties.
 Here at Quinns we can advise you how to trade fairly and help you with any of the above issues.
 We support our clients in adopting protective measures to assist in minimising potential infringements, which can assist in avoiding substantial penalties.
-If you have issues regarding fair trading laws, Quinn Lawyers can advise you on the best way to proceed to protect your business and your financial future so enquire online or call us today on + 61 2 9223 9166.
+If you have issues regarding fair trading laws, Quinn Lawyers can advise you on the best way to proceed to protect your business and your financial future so enquire online using the Express Enquiry form on the right above or call us today on + 61 2 9223 9166.

 © The Quinn Group Australia Pty Ltd ABN 86 078 526 860